Chart Configuration¶

 Includes common unit formats for different dimensions, such as data size, time intervals, timestamps, etc.

-You can enter custom units in the dropdown.
+You can enter custom units in the dropdown box.

-Select the metrics included under the current query conditions and enter custom units.
+Select the metrics included under the current query conditions and enter a custom unit.

 About Unit Display for Metric Data